On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 \subsection{An example using CLE$_4$ in two dimensions}

-Before we construct our actual examples, let us first very quickly describe how it is possible to use the coupling of the two-dimensional GFF with the Conformal Loop Ensembles CLE$_4$ to construct a local set which implies the statement (2)$_d$ when $d=2$.
-Due to the fact that such a relationship is only known in dimension $2$, this construction can not be generalized to higher dimensions, but it will nevertheless help understanding some features of the example that we will provide in the next subsections.
+Before we construct our actual examples, let us quickly describe how it is possible to use the coupling of the two-dimensional GFF with the conformal loop ensemble CLE$_4$ to construct a local set which implies the statement \hyperlink{2d}{(2)$_2$}.
+Because such a relationship is only known in dimension $2$, this construction can not be generalised to higher dimensions.
+However, it helps understanding some features of the example presented in the next subsection.
 Since this CLE$_4$-based construction is not used in our main proofs, we choose here not to give a complete review of the Miller-Sheffield coupling of the CLE$_4$ with the GFF in two dimensions, and we refer the reader to \cite {ASW2} for background and details.

 Let $\Gamma$ be a GFF in a simply connected domain $D$.
-Recall that (see \cite{ASW2,MS}), it is possible to define deterministically from $\Gamma$ a local set $A_1$ of Minkowski dimension $15/8$ such that the harmonic function $h_{A_1}$ (that we denote by $h_1$) is constant and equal to $\pm 2\lambda$ in each connected component of $D \setminus A_1$, where here and throughout this section, $2\lambda$ is equal to the so-called height-gap $\sqrt {\pi /2}$ of the two-dimensional GFF.
-This set $A_1$ has the law of a CLE$_4$, and the coupling just described is usually called the natural coupling of CLE$_4$ with the GFF.
+Recall that (see \cite{MS,ASW2}) it is possible to define deterministically from $\Gamma$ a local set $A_1$ of Minkowski dimension $15/8$ (see \cite{SchShW,NW}) such that the harmonic function $h_{A_1}$ (that we denote by $h_1$) is constant and equal to $\pm 2\lambda=\pm\sqrt {\pi /2}$ in each connected component of $D \setminus A_1$\footnote{The constant $2\lambda$ is called the height-gap of the GFF and it depends on the normalisation of the Green's function, and therefore of the GFF.
+Sometimes, other normalizations are used in the literature: If $G_D (x,y) \sim c \log(1/|x-y|)$ as $x \to y$, then $\lambda$ should be taken to be $(\pi/2)\times \sqrt {c}$. }.
+This set $A_1$ has the law of a CLE$_4$ carpet, and the coupling just described is usually called the natural coupling of CLE$_4$ with the GFF.

 Furthermore, as explained in \cite {ASW2}, this local set is thin (in the present case, the definition of thin is the one given in the introduction because $h_{1}$ is integrable) and conditionally on $A_1$, the sign of $h_1$ is chosen to be $+$ or $-$ independently in each connected component of $D \setminus A_1$.